Select Page

 Streptococcus pneumoniae

-Streptococcus pneumoniae , or pneumococcus, is a common cause of middle ear infections in children.
-Each year over 20 million visits are paid to pediatric doctors offices for middle ear infections.
+Streptococcus pneumonia, or pneumococcus, is a common cause of middle ear infections in children.
+Each year over 20 million visits are paid to pediatric doctors for middle ear infections.
 Serious diseases caused by pneumococci infections involve the lungs, blood and brain.
 Two hundred children die each year from pneumococcal disease.

 Tetanus